Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Open a business bank account

-Having a separate bank account is a legal requirement for limited companies anyway, but it’s strongly advisable for any business.
+Having a separate bank account for the business is a legal requirement for limited companies anyway, but it’s strongly advisable for any business.
 It’s also particularly useful if you’re working with someone else, so everyone can see exactly what’s happening and access the account without things getting messy.

 Learn about managing and recording your finances